-Insurance providers like Aon, Amica and Zurich actively use it to track their customers and proactively offer support to adversely impacted policyholders.
-They also use the GIS data to trace non-credible claims; this helps them rally their efforts on customers who are in dire needs and quick claim processing.
+Insurance providers like Aon, Amica, and Zurich actively use it to track their customers and proactively offer support to adversely impacted policyholders.
+They also use the GIS data to trace non-credible claims; this helps them rally their efforts on customers who are in dire need and quick claim processing.

-Another use case of locational intelligence is least-cost path analysis for pipelines.
-Pipelines prove out to be the most effective way to transport fuels, LPG or water supplies; however, the initial cost incurred is too high and hence a need to optimize it every step of the way.
+Another use case of locational intelligence is the least-cost path analysis for pipelines.
+Pipelines prove out to be the most effective way to transport fuels, LPG, or water supplies; however, the initial cost incurred is too high and hence a need to optimize it every step of the way.

 Geographic Information System (GIS) Data analysis can be a significant step towards improving the lives of the citizens and can be used to strengthen a gamut of public utilities such as:

-Strategically located public conveniences like hospitals (patients data), schools seven parks (childbirth registries), bus stops (commuters tags), police stations (high crime zones) etc. can lead to more footfalls and offer better accessibility for the people.
+Strategically located public conveniences like hospitals (patient data), schools seven parks (childbirth registries), bus stops (commuters tags), police stations (high crime zones), etc. can lead to more footfalls and offer better accessibility for the people.

 The city population is exposed to traffic congestion regularly around specific routes.
 With the help of satellite images, the government can identify alternative ways and divert the traffic to them.
 It can minimize the load on these high congestion intersections.